quasar-team/CanModule/Documentation/sphinx-source/vendors/systec.rst

    :private-members:
    :no-link:

 * parameters="p0 p1 p2 p3 p4 p5 p6" i.e. "125000 0 0 0 0 0 5000"
 * ONLY p0 = bitrate or "baudrate" is used.
 * "Unspecified" : the module bitrate 125000 is used as default when calling openCanBoard().
-The init parameters are quite involved abut only the bitrate is relevant.
+The init parameters are quite involved but only the bitrate is relevant.

 status